gemoc/liviz/README.md

 * **Scripts** : Contains linux scripts (.sh) allowing to launch rabbitmq and the plugins necessary for the proper functioning of StompJs
 * **Visualizer** : The sources of the plotter written in pure javascript
 * **Rest** : A rest API written in python allowing to fetch configurable plots
+* **Example Files** : Examples of GnuPlot files that can be displayed using the javascript viewer.

 ## How to use